 The Plan provides for investment in Holdings' common stock.
-At both December 31, 2018 and 2017, approximately 20% of the Plan's total net assets were invested in the common stock of Holdings.
+At both December 31, 2019 and 2018, approximately 18% and 20%, respectively, of the Plan's total net assets were invested in the common stock of Holdings.
 The underlying value of Holdings' common stock is dependent upon the performance of Holdings and the market's evaluation of such performance.